Applying for the FAFSA

 When is my application due?

 There are three financial aid deadlines to know: federal, college and state.
-The federal FAFSA submission has a set deadline, while each college and state sets a separate deadline.
+The federal FAFSA submission has a set deadline, while each college and state set their separate deadline.
 It is smart to complete the FAFSA as soon as possible as some aid is given on a first-come, first-serve basis.

 Who is eligible for FAFSA?